-Using Newspapers to Track Dates and Locations: The Last Resort and the 40 Watt Club “Uptown” (Part One)
+Using Newspapers to Track Dates and Locations: The Last Resort and the 40 Watt Club “Uptown”

-Our article on the B & L Warehouse and Buckhead Beach noted that the 40 Watt Club moved to a new location in 1983, on Broad Street, where a venue called Smoke’s had operated briefly.
+Our first article on the B & L Warehouse and Buckhead Beach noted that the 40 Watt Club moved to a new location in 1983, on Broad Street, where a venue called Smoke’s had operated briefly.
 Though this version of the 40 Watt lasted only four years—in 1987, it returned to its former home on Clayton Street, exactly where the Caledonia Lounge is today—the new, larger location gave the 40 Watt the chance to draw larger audiences and book more bands, helping it become, in the long run, the most recognizable of all Athens live-music venues, indeed almost iconic, as its logo and the very idea of the place has spread across the world.

 Another historical development, later in 1983, would need to happen first, however, for the 40 Watt to stake such a central claim in Athens music history: the closure of the Last Resort, the venue that had for the previous decade been the go-to place for new, challenging music and out-of-town acts not popular enough to play the University of Georgia Coliseum or the J & J Center—or the short-lived early version of the Georgia Theatre as a music venue.